Here's a helpful guide that explains everything you need to know about how to do diamond painting.

 They're easy to find on the web.
 Just google diamond painting or go here:

-We’re a little biased, but there are dozens of stores out there.
+We’re a little biased, but there are dozens diamond painting companies out there.

 Look around.
 We stand by our products, prices and our customer service.